jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/differences-between-sast-sca-dast/index.md

 having a better chance
 of identifying risk exposure more accurately.
 Moreover,
-we urge you to apply these methods continuously across the SDLC, introduce them as soon as possible and combine the manual work with automated testing through it all.
+we urge you to apply SAST, DAST and SCA continuously across the SDLC, introduce them as soon as possible and combine the manual work with automated testing through it all.
 The idea is to maintain a strong remediation practice